2017 Innovation Express Call Info

 G: Feasibility studies and piloting prior to RDI projects

 Targeted cluster initiatives or SME networks can be located within the Baltic Sea Region, or elsewhere within or outside Europe.
 All activity sectors are eligible.
 However, Sweden has a particular focus on “the 6 constellations” (see more in the documents section below).

-Submission of proposals will be possible from 2 June – 31 October 2017.
+Submission of proposals possible from 2 June – 31 October 2017.

 Targeted beneficiaries and eligibility criteria

 Innovation Express targets groups of SMEs and/or cluster initiatives and their partners (e.g. technology providers, large companies, universities, research centres, etc.).
 With their proximity to firms, cluster organisations (or similar) are considered as an effective vehicle for involving SMEs which have more difficulties to develop international cooperation.
 They can also help them identify relevant partners to initiate trust-building processes and generate market impact.